wilsonmar/wilsonmar.github.io/_posts/2016-10-20-fonts-on-mac-os.md

 ### Vera Mono

-This is the standard monospaced font in Fedora Linux.
+Vera Mono is the standard monospaced font in Fedora Linux.

 <a target="_blank" href="https://www.youtube.com/watch?v=61zHuzTSROQ">
 Todd McLeod's Favorite IDE Font</a> video with install on Gogland.